-- the time at which the initial contact

-was made between the reporting party and

-any department element, usually a complaint clerk, telephone operator, or
+"Rec'd," or time call is received, is the time at which the initial contact was made between the reporting party and any department element, usually a complaint clerk, telephone operator, or dispatcher.

-dispatcher.

-- "Disp'd," or time the initial response

-unit was sent on the call, is the time

-immediately after transmission of the

-service call to patrol responding units.
+"Disp'd," or time the initial response unit was sent on the call, is the time immediately after transmission of the service call to patrol responding units.

-- "Arrive" is the time the first unit acknowledges arrival at the scene of the incident.
+"Arrive" is the time the first unit acknowledges arrival at the scene of the incident.

-- clear the call is through on the scene and signals that it is available for further assignments.
+"Clear" is the time the first unit to clear the call is through on the scene and signals that it is available for further assignments.
 It should be noted that, where multiple unit responses are concerned, the Arrive and Clear times should follow the rule of first-in/first-out; in other words, the Clear marks the departure of the first unit to leave the scene.
 This is to avoid misleading indications of total manpower expenditure that would result from a contrary policy.